RadoslawStanisz/multipage_dashboard/README.md

 ### Project output

 The dashboard is an interactive web app built in Dash and Plotly.
-It can be run locally or can be viewed [here](https://multipage-dashboard-2.onrender.com/). **Since the app was deployed for demonstration purposes within a free tier on Render, it may take up to 1 minute to load.**
+It can be run locally or can be viewed [here](https://multipage-dashboard-2.onrender.com/). **Since the app was deployed for demonstration purposes within a free tier on Render, it may take up to 2-3 minutes to load.**